xiota/ftn2xml/Readme.md

 ## Usage (command line)

-Some basic command line utilities are provided:
+Some basic command line utilities are provided.

 * `ftn2xml` – Convert to native XML-style format.
 * `ftn2html` – Convert to native HTML-style format.
 * `ftn2pdf` – Export to PDF using PoDoFo library.
 * `ftn2fdx` – Convert into Final Draft document.

-Use the binary or symlink that corresponds to the desired conversion.

-* First argument is the fountain input file.
-* Second argument, if present, is the output file.
-Required for PDF output.
-* If only one argument is given, output is to `stdout`.
+Usage is described in the output of the `--help` option.

 ## Usage (source code)